Mobile menu

 Risk reduction

 Your firm does not need a 40-page AI policy.
-It needs a workflow attorneys will actually follow.
+It needs a workflow people will actually follow.

 Policies fail when they sit in a folder.
-Compliance improves when your team knows which tools are allowed, when disclosure is triggered, who verifies the output, and where the final signoff happens.
+Compliance improves when your team knows which tools are approved, what information may be entered, how authorities and citations are verified, and who signs off.

-In 30 minutes, you will know whether your current AI use creates disclosure, verification, or policy gaps.
+In 30 minutes, you will know whether your current AI use creates citation, confidentiality, verification, or policy gaps.

 Compliant workflow blueprint